SheenaShahangian/CS601_HW1_Shahangian/README.md

 ### List

+I have included a list on the elopements.html page, where I list off common things I do for my photography clients who work with me for their wedding day.

 ### Navigation

 I have used the same navigation on all pages.
 Per the professor's request, I have not made the navigation a list.
-I currently have a link to the home page (index.html) in the navigation, however the home page can also be accessed by clicking on the logo image.
+I currently have a link to the home page (index.html) in the navigation, however that link is actually the logo in the bottom left-hand corner of the webpage.

 ### Video

+I have included an embedded YouTube video at the bottom of the biography page.

 ### Incorporation of Other Additional Elements Presented During Class